 As Tim points out, you’ll still need to do more research once you’ve chosen a country but he describes the pros and cons of living in 19 different places.
 Each country chapter discusses the cost of living, the potential for working there and the visa situation, peppered with anecdotes and advice from expats.

 Get extra bonuses and support for planning to move abroad

 Knowing that some people will appreciate support and guidance beyond what the book offers, Tim has created three different packages to suit different levels of interest.
 If you just want to read the book, you’ll get a couple of extra free bonuses thrown in.
 If you need more help, you can choose from having access to group support and additional expat advice or one to one coaching sessions to help you decide if and where you should move.

-The ebook is now available to buy on Amazonavailable to buy on Amazon.
+The book is also available to buy on Amazon.

 Click on the image to find out more about the book and the packages available to help you find A Better Life for Half the Price.

 If you're interested in visiting or moving to Portugal, why not get my free insider tips and resources by email?
 These newsletters also include blog updates and information about relevant products, services and special offers.